 Objective 1.
 Characterize transgenic barley overexpressing HvUGT13248.
 We created transgenic barley lines overexpressing HvUGT13248 and showed that they exhibit high levels of DON resistance in roots on DON-containing media.
-The transgenic barley is in the Golden Promise background that is not amenable to FHB screening in the field.
-To generate materials that can be screened in the field, we backcrossed the HvUGT13248 transgene into Rasmusson and selected lines that are homozygous for the transgene and increased seed.
+To generate materials that can be screened in the field, we backcrossed the HvUGT13248 transgene into Rasmusson and selected lines that are homozygous for the transgene.
+Transgenic plants carrying the HvUGT13248 transgene in the Rasmusson background were planted in the field in the summer of 2018 and inoculations and scoring are ongoing.
+The field trials are a collaboration with Ruth Dill-Macky.

 Objective 2.
-Fine map and characterize the chromosome 6H bin 7 FHB resistance QTL.
-Barley QTL associated with Fusarium head blight resistance, reduced deoxynivalenol accumulation and increased grain protein colocalize on the short arm of chromosome 6H bin 7.
+Fine map and characterize the chromosome 6H bin7 FHB resistance OTL.
+Barley OTL associated with Fusarium head blight resistance, reduced deoxynivalenol accumulation and increased grain protein colocalize on the short arm of chromosome 6H bin 7.
 To understand the complex genetics of this QTL, we are conducting a fine mapping project.
-We generated a large F2 segregating population (~2,000 individuals) from crossing a near-isogenic line carrying the chromosome 6H bin 7 resistant allele in the cultivar Lacey genetic background to Lacey.
+We generated a large $F_2$ segregating population (~2,000 individuals) from crossing a near-isogenic line carrying the chromosome 6H bin 7 resistant allele in the cultivar Lacey genetic background to Lacey.
 SSR markers were used to identify recombinants in the chromosome 6H bin 7 region from the F2 population, which were further genotyped with 34 SNP markers to identify 13 recombinant classes.
-Homozygous recombinants in the F{2:3} families were identified with SNP markers and homozygous F4 plants were tested in field trials in St. Paul in 2016 for FHB severity, DON accumulation and grain protein content.
-All data (FHB severity, DON accumulation, and grain protein content) have been collected from the 2016 field trial.
+Homozygous recombinants in the F2:3 families were identified with SNP markers and homozygous F4 plants were tested in field trials in St. Paul in 2016 and 2017 for FHB severity, DON accumulation and grain protein content.
+All data (FHB severity, DON accumulation, and grain protein content) have been collected from the trials.
 From the 2016 field test, we identified recombinants that exhibit resistance that appears to be uncoupled from high grain protein content.
-In 2017, these same 13 recombinants were field tested again along with 26 additional recombinants.
-Data from the 2017 field for FHB severity has been collected and we will be obtaining DON accumulation and grain protein content in the near future.
+In 2017, the disease pressure was too low to obtain reliable FHB data.
+The same lines have been planted in the field in 2018 and inoculations and disease scoring are ongoing.

-Three additional activities related to this project include:

-A bi-parental F{6:7} RIL population was developed from Rasmusson crossed to PI383933 and used to map QTL for FHB resistance, reduced DON accumulation and other agronomic traits.
-PI383933 is a highly susceptible landrace that exhibits early heading date, short stature and (Form - FPR16)
+Three additional activities related to this project include: A bi-parental F6:7 RIL population was developed from Rasmusson crossed to PI383933 and used to map QTL for FHB resistance, reduced DON accumulation and other agronomic traits.
+PI383933 is a highly susceptible landrace that exhibits early heading date, short stature and dense spikes.

-dense spikes.
 The population was phenotyped in St. Paul, MN and Crookston, MN in 2015 and in 2016 and genotyped with the iSELECT 9K barley chip.
 QTL analysis identified six QTL for FHB severity and DON accumulation on chromosomes 2H, 3H, 5H, 6H and 7H with the largest effect QTL located on chromosome 7H.
 Three of the QTL on chromosome 3H, 5H and 6H appear to be novel.
-A manuscript is in preparation describing this work.
+A manuscript describing these results was submitted to Frontiers in Plant Science.

 We analyzed RNA-Seq data from two NILs carrying FHB resistant alleles at chromosome 2H bin8 and chromosome 6H bin7, and their recurrent parents.
 We identified differentially expressed genes between the plants carrying the resistant and susceptible alleles.
 These genes are helping us understand and manipulate resistance in barley.
-We published the results of this study in BMC Genomics (Huang et al., 2016).
-The RNA-seq data were also used to identify SNPs between the NILs and recurrent parents for the fine mapping efforts of the chromosome 2H bin8 and 6H bin7 QTL, and for a fine mapping effort in Kevin Smith's (University of Minnesota) laboratory.
+We published the results of this study in BMC Genomics (Huang et al., 2016) using previous funding from the USWBSI.
+The RNA-seq data were also used to identify SNPs between the NILs and recurrent parents for the fine mapping efforts of the chromosome 2H bin8 and 6H bin7 QTL, and for a fine mapping effort in Kevin Smith's laboratory.